Baijayanta2003/Python-Basics-For-Better-Understanding/README.md

 # Python-Basics-For-Better-Understanding
 This repository guides some basic python and some more concepts

+# OS Module
+`Os` module in python makes the job easy for handling the file paths, changing path, making and removing the files and directories and more.
 ## Data types and more
 The basic data types in python are -
 - Integer